 - Restaurant Taste Testing: Invite a variety of local restaurants to cater your dinner (you pay them at a discount and they stay to advertise) and charge a per-person fee to attend.

 - Children’s Carnival – with games, balloon making, and face painting.

 - Monthly Movie Night – Indoor, or outdoor with a projection screen to be watched on blankets or chairs, or even host a Drive-In!

 - Food Night – (With Health Restrictions – you can turn these into “DRIVE THROUGH Events”) Spaghetti Night, Pig Roast, BarBQue, Fish Fry, Baked Potato Bar or Pancake Breakfast

-- Food Trucks – contact a bunch and park in one location (maybe the church parking lot) advertise – earn money from renting space, percentage of the sales, and/or fees to enter the event.
+- Food Trucks – contact a bunch and park in one location (maybe the church parking lot) advertise – earn money from renting space, a percentage of the sales, and/or fees to enter the event.